Kalisz: 1950-present

 In 1975, after Edward Gierek's reform of the administrative division of Poland, Kalisz again became the capital of a province – Kalisz Voivodeship; the province was abolished in 1998, however, and since then Kalisz has been the county seat of a separate powiat within the Greater Poland Voivodeship.
 In 1976, the city limits were greatly expanded by the incorporation of the surrounding settlements of Majków, Nosków, Piwonice and Szczypiorno as new districts.
 The Polish anti-communist resistance Movement for Defence of Human and Civic Rights issued independent underground press in the city.
 In August 1980, employees of local factories joined the nationwide anti-communist strikes, which led to the foundation of the Solidarity organization, which played a central role in the end of communist rule in Poland.

 In 1991 the city festival was inaugurated on 11 June to commemorate the confirmation of the incorporation of the city in 1282.
 In 1992, Kalisz became the seat of a separate diocese of the Catholic Church.
 In 1997 Kalisz was visited by Pope John Paul II.

 The city was the site of the former 'Calisia' piano factory, until it went out of business in 2007.
 The factory building was transformed into the Calisia One Hotel, which opened in 2019.

-In November 2021, Polish far-right nationalists held an anti-semitic rally in Kalisz attended by hundreds of people.
-They burned a red-covered book meant to symbolize the 1264 Statute of Kalisz, historic pact protecting Poland's Jewish rights.